My name is Ruby Bridges Walker, LCSW.

 Certificate in Sex Therapy, August 2024

-Kink & BDSM, Body Confidence, Non-monogamy, Sex & Substances, Out of Control Sexual Behaviors, Sexual Anatomy
+Kink & BDSM, Somatic Sex Therapy, Out of Control Sexual Behaviors, Sexual Medicine

 University of Pittsburgh